 Seventh Grade Homeroom, 6th Grade Math, Foreign Language & Writing Coach

-Mrs. Klenz is one of the newest teachers at First Immanuel, and is responsible for 6th grade math, middle school foreign language and Writing Coach.
-With our Middlebury Foreign Language Program, Mrs. Klenz’s role is to make sure that students are progressing well and staying on task.
-With writing coach, Mrs. Klenz is really focused not just on making the kids stronger writers, but on helping her students develop the same love of writing that she has.
+Ms. Klenz leads our 4th - 6th grade Duolingo Foreign Language Program making sure that students are progressing well and staying on task.
+In her role as writing coach she is really focused not just on making the kids stronger writers, but on helping her students develop the same love of writing that she has.
 She also works on expanding their vocabulary with a “Word of the Day,” and helps them become better proofreaders by giving extra credit to kids who find spelling and punctuation errors in newspapers, signage and other printed materials.

 Mrs. Klenz received a BA in elementary education from Concordia University Wisconsin in 1990.
 She has 8 years of teaching experience, having previously been at Hales Corners Lutheran School and Mt.
 Calvary Lutheran in Milwaukee.
 She had a very diverse childhood, including living in Japan for 6 years while her dad served as Principal at The American School in Japan.
 She can’t remember a time that she didn’t want to teach … maybe that is because her dad was her junior high and high school principal, and then her college advisor!
 She also spent growing up years in Long Island, NY, and Rockford, Ill, before settling down in Milwaukee as an adult.